Lending Platforms in Automobile Finance Industry: Auto Lending Trends 2022

-For example, the domain of modern automotive finance is projected to see a transfer from a classic “bank (OEM) — client” approach to a new “bank (OEM) (classical financial institution) — P2P— the client” one.
+For example, the domain of modern automotive finance sees a transfer from a classic “bank (OEM) — client” approach to a new “bank (OEM) (classical financial institution) — in-house platform / P2P— the client” one.
 The model takes root in the wave of digitization that reduces both transaction and information costs while connecting clients with businesses.
 What’s more, this technological trend opened the market to players who couldn’t previously enter this sector due to high entrance costs.

 So what’s the deal?
 With the help of automation, a variety of processes are no longer processed manually leaving any place for human error.
 In monetary terms, the use of automated credit scoring results in reduced salary expenditures and operational costs such as the rent of big office space.

-According to the HES Fintech survey, $ 250,000 — 300,000 are needed to start a lending business based on a P2P platform.
+According to the HES FinTech survey, $ 250,000 — 300,000, for instance, are needed to start a lending business based on a P2P platform.
 This figure includes the development of the lending platform itself and variable costs.

-According to statistics, SMEs worldwide usually face: they lack resources to teach staff and develop business processes.
+According to statistics, auto dealers worldwide usually lack resources to teach staff and develop business processes.
 Besides, many of them still suffer from outdated technologies with slow processes.

 Lending platform solutions can solve any of the problems mentioned above:

-- Using such software, SMEs do not need to hire a large staff team because most of the business processes are automatized by developers;
+- Using such auto finance software, dealers and lenders do not need to hire a large staff team because most of the business processes are automatized by developers;